A. J. Weberman

-Alan Jules Weberman (born May 26, 1945) is an American writer, political activist, gadfly, and inventor of the terms "garbology" and "Dylanology".
+Alan Jules Weberman (born May 26, 1945) is an American writer, political activist, gadfly, inventor of the terms "garbology" and "Dylanology" and known as the prototype celebrity stalker.
 He is best known for his controversial opinions on, and personal interactions with, the musician Bob Dylan.
 Together with New York folk singer David Peel, Weberman founded the Rock Liberation Front in 1971 with the aim of "liberating" artists from bourgeois tendencies and ensuring that rock musicians continued to engage with and represent the counterculture of the 1960s.

 Early life

 Weberman was born to Jewish parents in Brooklyn, New York in 1945.
 As a boy, he served as president of a local fan club dedicated to the professional wrestler Haystacks Calhoun.
 He has recalled that his father, who enjoyed antagonizing his wife, regularly inspected the household garbage to ensure that Weberman's mother had not bought non-kosher food.

 During the early 1960s, Weberman attended Michigan State University.
 While there, in 1964, he was arrested for selling marijuana and briefly served 2 days in jail before being released.
 He then returned to New York and worked as an interviewer for the Lawrence Employment Agency while continuing his studies, at night school, at City College of New York.